 Since the 1979 Iranian Revolution and the introduction of Islamic governance, the U.S. and the international community have struggled to engage Iran over its defiant challenges to international norms.

-Iran’s export of ideology and sponsorship of militant groups across the Middle East has created instability and hardened political rivalries in the region.
-Its large armed forces, valuable economic assets, military support for Russia’s invasion of Ukraine, and intensive pursuit of nuclear weapons and ballistic missile capabilities make it a vexing global challenge.
+Its large armed forces, valuable economic assets, and intensive pursuit of nuclear weapons and ballistic missile capabilities make it a vexing global challenge.
+Its provision of ballistic missiles and other military support for Russian aggression in Ukraine indicates a hardening alliance of revisionist states intent on breaking international norms and rule of law.
 Against this backdrop, Iranian citizens have courageously taken to the streets to protest the regime, inspired by Mahsa Amini, a young Iranian woman who was murdered by Iran’s morality police in September 2022 for allegedly wearing her hijab improperly.
 The protests have spotlighted for the world the human costs of Iran’s clerical rule, economic mismanagement, and the internationally imposed sanctions regime.

 Americans would support returning to the Iran Nuclear Deal rather than staying out and risking Iran developing a nuclear weapon.